menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 When an appliance experiences a crash and becomes unusable, you can use these backups to set up a new appliance as a replacement, while maintaining the same IP address.

 Micetro automatically detects the new server as uninitialized.
-To begin using the new server, you need to initialize it. uninitialized
+To begin using the new server, you need to initialize it.

 **To initialize a server**: